ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ???+ Note

     This page contains the draft specification and documentation for the echoSMs anatomical data store.
-It is a work in progress and no data store has been set up yet.
+It is a work in progress.

 The echoSMs anatomical data store aims to: